chrisy/ptptest/README.md

 # The software.

 The client and server are written in Python and should run on most platforms.
+It uses Urwid to provide a pretty console-based user interface; this works well on all kinds of POSIX systems and also works with Cygwin on Windows platforms; it will also run with win32 Python on Windows with curses support.

 It was developed using Python 2.7 and appears to work with Python 2.6.
 It would be very suprising if it worked with Python 3.x.

-It has some dependencies:
+The software has some dependencies:

 Python packages: